-- monthly cost of medications on the plan
+- What is the monthly cost of my medications on the plan?

-- cost of medications not covered on the plan
+- How much do medications that not covered on the plan cost?

-- if the plan offers extra coverage for any high-cost medications
+- Does the plan offer extra coverage for any high-cost drugs?

-- any coverage limits that might affect you
+- Are there any coverage limits that might affect me?

-- pharmacy choice, especially if you live in more than one place during the year
+- What if I live in more than one place during the year?

 There are several other options to get prescription medication coverage.